Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges

 Gas and hydrogen networks present different challenges.
 Although their flows follow nonlinear compressible fluid dynamics, planning models rely on linearized approximations \citep{Ding2017_TPS_PG_GTEP, Riepin2022_G_TEP, Zhou2024_PH_GTEP, Zhang2025_EJOR_PGH_GTEP}.
-Additional characteristics, such as slower gas flow, linepack storage, and alternative hydrogen transport modes, are rarely modeled.
-It is worth noting that hydrogen transportation introduce discrete and continuous trade There are unique dimensions for gas and hydrogen as well.
+Additional characteristics, such as slower gas flow, linepack storage, and alternative hydrogen transport modes, are rarely modeled. {Hydrogen transportation also introduces trade-offs among discrete and continuous transport decisions}.
+There are unique dimensions for gas and hydrogen as well.
 Gas transmission is slower and offers storage capacity within pipelines (linepack).
 Besides pipelines, hydrogen can be transported by truck and ship, each differing in cost, efficiency and scale.
 None of these aspects has been considered in the literature, but these modeling choices can significantly affect tractability and solution quality.

 \textbf{Operation of Thermal Power Generators.} Conventional power plants such as gas and nuclear units are subject to technical constraints including UC, ramping, and minimum up/down time.
 While these are often represented in GEPs, they are mainly simplified or omitted in TEPs and GTEPs.
 However, such constraints can significantly impact systems operations and investment outcomes \citep{Schwele2020_UC_in_GEP}, especially under the increasing importance of dispatchable generation in balancing variable renewables.
 More systematic assessment of unit-specific constraints and their associated costs are needed.